 (meet at the bee shed at Cherry Gardens)

 Dealing with swarming.
-How to do an artificial swarm.
 How to take the Queen out into a nucleus box.

 Handling bees.
 Feeders.
 Robbing.

 - Saturday 18th of July 9:00am to 7:00pm